"What's my documentary worth to Netflix and other TV Networks?"

 This exclusive guide includes information gathered from dozens of top executives, distributors and producers to create a unique source of proprietary financial information about television budgets, commissioning processes and programming trends for 2020-2021.

 Factual television is a multi-billion dollar sector of the global media industry.
-But there is remarkably little publicly-available data about the niche.
+But there is remarkably little publicly-available data.
 And there is even less commercial analysis.

 Every network is steered by an annual programming budget that establishes or implies a ‘Sweet Spot’ for an hour of original programming.